chef/chef-web-docs/themes/docs-new/layouts/shortcodes/node_attribute_persistence.md

 All attributes except for normal attributes are reset at the beginning of a Chef Infra Client run.
-Attributes set via `chef-client -j` with a JSON file have normal precedence and are persisted between Chef Infra Client runs.
+Attributes set using `chef-client -j` with a JSON file have normal precedence and are persisted between Chef Infra Client runs.
 Chef Infra Client rebuilds these attributes using automatic attributes collected by Ohai at the beginning of each Chef Infra Client